 - Parent emails completed application and copy of child’s birth certificate to the Early Childhood Program at firstname.lastname@example.org .
 EC Programs will hold the application until we are able to test face to face.

 - When we are able to test face to face again, we will notify counselors letting them know Kinder Acceleration testing procedures are resuming as normal.

 - EC Programs will then contact parents to schedule acceleration testing.

 Below is the typical procedure when not experiencing a school closure due to Covid:

 - Parent registers their child for kindergarten at their home campus.

-- Parent meets with the elementary school counselor, reviewing the Stages of Development document and acceleration process.
+- Parent contacts and meets with the elementary school counselor, reviewing the Stages of Development document and acceleration process.
 If the parent is still interested, the counselor will give an application to the parent.

-- An appointment for the acceleration examination will be set for April/May/June for students who register in the Spring.
-Those registering for kindergarten during the summer may apply for August acceleration testing.
+- Those registering for kindergarten during the summer may apply for August acceleration testing.
 August testing will be scheduled as applications are processed.

 - At the appointment, the assessments described below are given.
 If a child scores below the required level on any test, the evaluation will be discontinued.

 - The Gesell Developmental Observation (Revised) – This is an internationally normed test to assess a child’s level of maturity.
 It is a performance test, not a test of knowledge or skills.
 The tasks performed are rated in accordance with observed behaviors and compared to the performance exhibited by the predominance of students at predesignated ages.
 More information is available at www.gesellinstitute.org.
 The required performance on the Gesell to qualify for Kindergarten Acceleration is that all scores cluster at age six.